OpenWebAdvocacy/website/src/pages/walled-gardens.md

 ### 8.2.
 Security

-Apple argues that allowing third party browsers will worsen security on iOS.
+Apple argues that allowing third-party browsers will worsen security on iOS.
 The general pitch is that additional browser engines expand the iOS attack surface.
-If they bring even one security flaw with them, that is one more way for iOS users to be attacked. <sup>1</sup>
+If they bring even one security flaw with them, that is one more way for iOS users to be attacked. <sup>5</sup>

 Browsers are incredibly complex, and all browsers have bugs and security vulnerabilities.
 Not all security vulnerabilities are equal, and many discovered by developers and security researchers are patched before they are abused in the wild.
 Browsers can be thought of as mini-operating systems that sit atop traditional OSes.
 They are application platforms as well as tools for browsing the web.
 They are exceptionally powerful and need low-level system access that other apps do not (or should not).
 Browser bugs can be leveraged to gain access to the device by exploiting security flaws.
 It is likely that all browsers have and will continue to have security vulnerabilities.